kwkou/815/articles/virtual-machines-ps-create-preconfigure-windows-vms.md

 	$vmsize="Large"
 	$vm1=New-AzureVMConfig -Name $vmname -InstanceSize $vmsize -ImageName $image

-	$cred1=Get-Credential -Message "Type the name and password of the local administrator account."
+	$cred1=Get-Credential –Message "Type the name and password of the local administrator account."
-	$cred2=Get-Credential -Message "Now type the name (not including the domain) and password of an account that has permission to add the machine to the domain."
+	$cred2=Get-Credential –Message "Now type the name (not including the domain) and password of an account that has permission to add the machine to the domain."
 	$domaindns="corp.contoso.com"
 	$domacctdomain="CORP"
 	$vm1 | Add-AzureProvisioningConfig -AdminUsername $cred1.GetNetworkCredential().Username -Password $cred1.GetNetworkCredential().Password -WindowsDomain -Domain $domacctdomain -DomainUserName $cred2.GetNetworkCredential().Username -DomainPassword $cred2.GetNetworkCredential().Password -JoinDomain $domaindns